Rules to Know When Bringing Infants on Flights

 2. Seating Option 1: Lap for Free

 3. Seating Option 2: Giving them their own Space

 Parents traveling with children who want their child to have his or her own seat must purchase a full-price ticket.
-Additionally, the Federal Aviation Administration (FAA) requires that children in their own seats must be in an FAA approved Child Restraint System (CRS).

 If you do decide to purchase a seat for your child, keep in mind that kid's airline tickets are often not discounted on many travel Web sites.
 You may need to call and ask if discounts are available when traveling with children.